Violation of the Wiedemann-Franz law in the Topological Kondo model

+In this work, we study instead the heat transport across a junction hosting localized MZMs \cite{Akhmerov2011,Lutchyn2017}, which is expected to provide a reliable signature of the topological quasiparticles \cite{Pan2021}, and look for a violation of the Wiedemann-Franz law (WFL) due to their presence.
+Typically, whenever charge and energy are carried by the same excitation(s), a simple relation holds between the charge ($G$) and the thermal ($K$) conductance of the system at low temperatures: the WFL \cite{Franz1853,Benenti2017,Kumar1993}, stating that the Lorenz ratio \mbox{$L \equiv\frac{K}{TG}$} assumes the value \mbox{$L_0=\frac{\pi^2k_B^2}{3e^2}\approx 2.44\times 10^{-8} W\Omega K^{-2}$}.
 Electron-electron scattering or inelastic scattering processes (e.g., from electron-phonon interaction) can originate a violation of the WFL \cite{Kane1992,Lavasani2019}.
 Yet, the remarkable renormalization of $L$ in interacting quantum wires \cite{Kane1996,Kane1997} is expected to be washed out as soon as the wire is connected to ideal Fermi liquid reservoirs, as in actual two-point charge/thermal transport measurement \cite{Maslov1995,Oshikawa2006}.
 In addition, in single-electrons transistors and quantum dots realized at the junction, charging effects and resonant processes can determine $L\neq L_0$ \cite{Kubala2008,Karki2020c,Majidi2021}, by a factor which depends on the regime and the parameters of the model.
 However, as soon as the dot enters the Kondo regime, the emerging electron-electron correlations restore the ideal value $L_0$ \cite{Boese2001,Costi2010}.
 Even when the impurity is overscreened in the multi-channel Kondo model, the very fact that charge and heat are still carried by the same excitation preserves the WFL \cite{Karki2020,vanDalum2020}.
 In the specific context of a multi-lead junction, we show that the MZMs induce multiparticle resonant Andreev reflection and crossed Andreev reflection processes at the Fermi level.
-Due to the fact that outgoing (from the junction) particles and holes move in the same directions, but with opposite charges, the corresponding contributions to the charge conductance (with opposite sign) differ from the one to the thermal conductance (with the same sign), thus inducing a renormalization of $L$.
-Based on this observation, in this paper we relate the violation of the WFL and the universal, i.e., renormalization factor acquired by $L$ to the appearance of the MZMs at the island and to the peculiar nature of the Topological Kondo fixed point.
+Due to the fact that outgoing (from the junction) particles and holes move in the same directions, but with opposite charges, the corresponding contributions to the charge conductance differ from the one to the thermal conductance, thus inducing a renormalization of $L$.
+Based on this observation, in this paper we relate the violation of the WFL and the universal renormalization factor acquired by $L$ to the appearance of the MZMs at the island and to the peculiar nature of the Topological Kondo fixed point.